stackhpc/proliantutils/README.rst

 =============

-**proliantutils** is a set of utility libraries for interfacing and managing various components (like iLO, HPSSA) for HP Proliant Servers.
-This library is used by iLO drivers in Ironic for managing Proliant Servers (though the library can be used by anyone who wants to manage HP Proliant servers).
+**proliantutils** is a set of utility libraries for interfacing and managing various components (like iLO, HPSSA) for HPE Proliant Servers.
+This library is used by iLO drivers in Ironic for managing Proliant Servers (though the library can be used by anyone who wants to manage HPE Proliant servers).

 Please use launchpad_ to report bugs and ask questions.